Asabeneh/React-For-Everyone/readme.md

 ### Injecting an object to JSX Element

-We can inject string, number, boolean, array data to JSX but we can not inject object.
-We should extract or destructure the content of the object before we inject the JSX element.
+We can inject string, number, boolean, array data to JSX but we can not directly inject object.
+We should extract object values first or destructure the content of the object before we inject to the JSX element.

 Now, let us put everything together.
-Now, the data is injected dynamically to the JSX.
+Here in the example below, the data is injected dynamically to the JSX.

 ```html
 <!DOCTYPE html>